zalerapraxis/docker-nordvpn-qbittorrent/README.md

 * `-p 8080` - webui port
 * `-v /config` - where qbittorrent should store its config files
 * `-v /downloads` - path to downloads
+* `-v /etc/localtime` - path to the localtime directory of your local OS
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e UMASK_SET` for umask setting of qbittorrent, *optional* , default if left unset is 022.
 * `-e WEBUI_PORT` for changing the port of the webui, see below for explanation
-* `-e TZ` for timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it qbittorrent /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it openpyn-qbittorrent /bin/bash`.

 ## WEBUI_PORT variable